ralphboadi/ralphboadi/ab_test_landing_page_project/readme.md

   - `pandas` for data manipulation
   - `statsmodels` for statistical testing

+## Future Improvements

+- Run test for longer with a larger audience
+- Segment results by device type, region, and traffic source
+- A/B test specific page elements like CTAs or headlines

 ---

-## ✅ Next Steps
+## ✅ Conclusion

-- Segment results by device type
-- Increase sample size for higher statistical power
+The variant landing page (Group B) was more effective at:
+- Driving conversions
-- Visualize conversion rate differences
+- Reducing bounce rate
+- Holding user attention

+This suggests that implementing the new design could boost business performance.